StagPython/StagPy/README.rst

 StagPy
 ======

-StagPy is a Python 3 command line tool to read and process StagYY output files to produce high-quality figures.
+StagPy is a command line tool to process the output files of your StagYY simulations and produce high-quality figures.

-The aim is to have different cases in one file (Cartesian, Spherical Annulus, etc).

-The code to read the binary output files has been adapted from a matlab version initially developed by Boris Kaus.
+This command line tool is built around a generic interface that allows you to access StagYY output data directly in a Python script.

 You can install StagPy with ``conda`` from the `Anaconda Cloud`__, or with ``pip`` from the `Python Package Index`__.